Jason-B-Jiang/where-is-iss/README.md

 - Eventbridge trigger needed for ISS location data ingestion
 - Glue job to compute average hourly speed for ISS from the previous day to another S3 bucket
 - Redshift Serverless data warehouse for querying average hourly speed each day
+- Google Looker Studio dashboard connected to Redshift to show average speeds and last recorded positions*

 + All roles and policies required

+* NOTE: due to costs of hosting Redshift warehouse, dashboard is currently connected to static csv files exported from Redshift for cost efficiency.

 ## Pre-requisites:
 1. **Docker engine set-up locally**: https://docs.docker.com/engine/install/